magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 false
 ```

-By residing on the server-side, the `valid-email-domain?` predicate
+Since it resides on the server-side, the `valid-email-domain?` predicate
-has no cross site limitations as the browser counterpart.
+has no cross site limitations like the browser counterpart.

 We now want to verify if the `validate` function living in the
 `valip.core` namespace works in tandem with the above